Naksh-Rathore/people-api/README.md

 You can test it in Postman or any other tool.
 Hope you like it!
 Feel free to give recommendations, comments, and other!
+Thanks to John Smilga and freeCodeCamp for making this course which I learned it from: **https://www.youtube.com/watch?v=Oe421EPjeBE&t=29027s**